Freiburg Vision Test ‘FrACT’

 2. Export via the HTML Web Storage API

 Modern browsers can store a limited amount of data across sessions using the “HTML Web Storage API”.
 This is employed by FrACT₁₀: It stores (nearly) the same string that can be exported to the clipboard in a localStorage object called “FRACT10-FINAL-RESULT-STRING”.
-Only difference to clipboard export: the decimal separator is always a point, otherwise it cannot be easily read in by programming languages.
-The stored values can be very easily accessed via JavaScript , here is a simple HTML+JavaScript example to achieve this:
+Only difference to clipboard export: the decimal separator is always a point (no comma), otherwise it cannot be directly read by programming languages.
+The stored values can be very easily accessed via JavaScript, here is a simple HTML+JavaScript example demonstrating this:

 <!doctype html><html lang="en">